 - deploy {{.branch}} to {{ customVariable "defaultServer" }}

-Each developer can now call ONCE this commands like: set variable defaultSerer foobarX.local
+Each developer can now call this command ONCE like: set variable defaultServer foobarX.local

 to register the custom "defaultServer".